taiki-e/setup-cross-toolchain-action/README.md

 ## Compatibility

 This action has been tested for GitHub-hosted runners (Ubuntu, macOS, Windows) and containers (Ubuntu, Debian).

 To use this action in self-hosted runners or in containers, at least the following tools are required:

 - bash
 - rustup, cargo

-`--privileged` option is currently required when using with containers (due to binfmt).
+Currently, when using this action with containers, `--privileged` option is required (due to binfmt).

 ```yaml
 container: